lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Security Considerations for Resumption

 * Resumption PSKs MUST NOT be used for purposes other than EDHOC session resumption.
-* Resumption PSKs MUST be securely stored with the same level of protection as the original session keys.
+* Resumption PSKs MUST be securely stored with the same level of protection as the session keys.
-* Parties SHOULD implement mechanisms to detect and prevent excessive reuse of the same resumption PSK.
+* Parties SHOULD prevent excessive reuse of the same resumption PSK.

 # EDHOC PSK and OSCORE